PavanRangani/docs/docs/prd/chat/chat.md

 ### UI Notes

 - In case of overflow, show scroll in Chat tab.
 During scroll, RACI team at Top side and Chat box in footer will remain sticky

+## Profile Picture tooltip
+- On hover of this profile picture, it shows `First name + Last name`, `Email address` and user's role in tooltip.
+When user doesn't have any role, shows `No role`.
+It is possible that user can be in multiple roles for same task, so tooltip shows name of all the roles seprated by comma.
+- Known case: We are not showing user’s role in tooltip under Chat notification dialog just to minimize the API response time

 ## Chat box (UI component)
 - Chat can be added from three places in the application: Chat tab of task view dialog, Reply from Chat Notifications dialog and My Chat page